prismicio/prismic-next/messages/replace-createLocaleRedirect.md

 # Replace `createLocaleRedirect()`

 `createLocaleRedirect()` was provided to simplify internationalization support in Prismic websites.
-The function was designed to be used in [`middleware.ts`](https://nextjs.org/docs/app/building-your-application/routing/middleware) to redirect websites visitors to a URL with the correct locale.
+The function redirects websites visitors to a URL with the correct locale from [`middleware.ts`](https://nextjs.org/docs/app/building-your-application/routing/middleware).

 The function fetched the Prismic repository's supported locales using the [Repository API](https://prismic.io/docs/repository-api-technical-reference).
 Unfortunately, that network request could never be cached and introduced a delay to every page, usually around 200 ms.

 The function should be removed from Next.js projects to ensure the best possible website performance.